Cornish Rex vs Cymric Cat: Complete Comparison (2026)

 Health and Lifespan Comparison

 Cornish Rex has a typical lifespan of 12-15 years, while Cymric Cat lives approximately 9-13 years.
 Health profiles differ significantly between these cats.
-Cornish Rex is predisposed to Cardiac Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
+Cornish Rex is predisposed to Cardiac Conditions, hyperthyroidism, urinary tract conditions, and skin sensitivities, with associated veterinary costs for monitoring and treatment.
 Cymric Cat faces its own health challenges including Manx Syndrome, General Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Similar total predisposition counts, but very different specific conditions and management plans.
 Insurance considerations differ between the two cats based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health